 Make sure the ignition switch is in the OFF position.

-1. Remove the left shroud P P 75

-- 2. Remove the bolt and the battery holder. - 4.
+- 1. Remove the seat. ▶ P. 67 - 2.
+Remove the battery holder by removing the bolt. - 4.
 Disconnect the positive \oplus terminal from the battery. - 5.
 Remove the battery taking care not to drop the terminal nuts.